matthewdrees/matthewdrees.github.io/_posts/2022-08-26-words-of-radiance.md

 By Brandon Sanderson.

 The second book in the Stormlight Archives series.
-My notes on the first book here: {% post_url 2022-02-08-the-way-of-kings %}.
+[FYI my notes on the first book.]({% post_url 2022-02-08-the-way-of-kings %}).

 ~1300 pages is a long walk for me, but as you get to know the characters and the world the book reads faster.
 If you read the first book, the second book is a must-read.